cms-btv-pog/BTVNanoCommissioning/README.md

 ## Create compiled corretions file(`pkl.gz`)

-Compile correction pickle files for a specific JEC campaign by changing the dict of jet_factory, and define the output file name by passing it as argument to the python script:
+Compile correction pickle files for a specific JEC campaign by changing the dict of jet_factory, and define the MC campaign and the output file name by passing it as arguments to the python script:

 ```
-python -m utils.compile_jec data/JME/UL17_106X/jec_compiled.pkl.gz
+python -m utils.compile_jec UL17_106X data/JME/UL17_106X/jec_compiled.pkl.gz
 ```